rails/rails/guides/source/active_record_callbacks.md

 The whole callback chain is wrapped in a transaction.
 If any _before_ callback method returns exactly `false` or raises an exception, the execution chain gets halted and a ROLLBACK is issued; _after_ callbacks can only accomplish that by raising an exception.

 WARNING.
-Raising an arbitrary exception may break code that expects `save` and its friends not to fail like that.
-The `ActiveRecord::Rollback` exception is thought precisely to tell Active Record a rollback is going on.
-That one is internally captured but not reraised.
+Any exception that is not `ActiveRecord::Rollback` will be re-raised by Rails after the callback chain is halted.
+Raising an exception other than `ActiveRecord::Rollback` may break code that does not expect methods like `save` and `update_attributes` (which normally try to return `true` or `false`) to raise an exception.

 Relational Callbacks
 --------------------